markets/awesome-ruby/README.md

 * [LetterOpener](https://github.com/ryanb/letter_opener) - Preview mail in the browser instead of sending.
 * [Mail](https://github.com/mikel/mail) - A Really Ruby Mail Library.
 * [MailCatcher](https://mailcatcher.me) - Catches mail and serves it through a dream.
-* [MailForm](https://github.com/plataformatec/mail_form) - Send e-mail straight from forms in Rails with I18n, validations, attachments and request information.
+* [MailForm](https://github.com/heartcombo/mail_form) - Send e-mail straight from forms in Rails with I18n, validations, attachments and request information.
 * [Maily](https://github.com/markets/maily) - A Rails Engine to manage, test and navigate through all your email templates of your app, being able to preview them directly in your browser.
-* [Markerb](https://github.com/plataformatec/markerb) - Allows you to render multipart e-mails from a single template written in Markdown.
 * [MidiSmtpServer](https://4commerce-technologies-ag.github.io/midi-smtp-server/) - The highly customizable ruby SMTP-Service library with builtin support for AUTH and SSL/STARTTLS, 8BITMIME and SMTPUTF8, IPv4 and IPv6 and more.
 * [Pony](https://github.com/benprew/pony) - The express way to send mail from Ruby.
 * [Postal](https://github.com/atech/postal) - A fully featured open source mail delivery platform for incoming & outgoing e-mail.